Chaitanyajagan/Market-Scout-Agent/README.md

 ## Core Features 🚀

+- **Interactive AI Chatbot**: A premium, floating chat widget powered by Google Gemini 2.5 Flash for instant interactive analysis and strategy Q&A right from the dashboard.
 - **Deep Analysis**: Enter any company name to receive an instant intelligence briefing, including a strategic gap analysis, predicted next moves, recent feature releases, and a full SWOT matrix.
 - **Dynamic BI Dashboard**: Generate a structured Business Intelligence report that breaks down a company's executive overview, major products/services, recent key updates, and a visual Business Model structure tree.
 - **Similar Companies Finder**: Automatically identify and analyze competitors within the same business category, complete with market position, estimated revenue, competitive strengths, and links to their sites.